michelle-rolando/michelle-rolando/README.md

 - 👋 Hi, I’m @michelle-rolando
 - 👀 I’m interested in geek culture, anime, videogames, and cats.
 - 🌱 I’m currently learning Front End Web Development.
-- 💞️ I’m looking to collaborate on LGBTQ+, ABAR, and women related projects.
+- 💞️ I’m looking to collaborate on LGBTQ+, ABAR, and women-related projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/michelle-rolando-kanno-3583a9105

 <!---
 michelle-rolando/michelle-rolando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.